Arcky97/Pokemon-Kyrac/README.md

 - Edited the Trainer Counter for the Yacht Quest.

 - Added a script for double battles with the Rivals.

+### V1.4.4C - Release January 13 2023

+- First Release of the Year

+- Added Better Region Map Plugin by Marin but made it work with v20.1 of Essentials by Arcky.

+- Added a counter for hitting the plants

+- Made some improvements to existing events.

+- The Player's position shown on the Region Map will now be updated on every task completed while being on the yacht.

+- The Region map will show new parts of the Region when you have completed certain parts of the story.

 ## Credits: